 If you have a certain level of discipline, this could be right for you.
 Try a free lessons and decide.

 Rocket Languages is a web-based conversational set of courses available for 15 languages.
 It has the same type of conversational audio as does Pimsleur but a lot more as well - including a written version of the audio, something I personally find important.
 It's quite interactive and its bite-sized lessons make it easy to learn.
 I was quite taken with this method when I trialed French, Spanish and Italian, languages I already speak.

 It's pretty thorough, and fun, with plenty of entry points for language learning - a quiz, dictation, flashcards and a lot more.
 An interesting feature is the ability to choose easy, medium and hard in a specific conversation.
 I like it but it didn't have the language I wanted - Turkish.
 Another query I have is in some of the versions of some of the languages, they did not use native speakers (although the accents were excellent).
 This is not the case across the board and it's not an impediment to learning the language but... it niggled.
-Still, a lot more good than bad and this is one course I could put my money into.
+Still, a lot more good than bad and if you're after the best program for learning a language, this is one course worth investigating.
 Try it for free and see for yourself.

 The only word I can think of when describing Earworms MBT (yes, definitely an unusual name!) is jaunty.
 The MBT, by the way, stands for Musical Brain Trainer.
 It has a few bars of upbeat music in the background which you might choose to dismiss, except for the fact that the music is helps the language stick in your mind.